xdaichain/easy-staking-contracts/README.md

 ### Making a deposit

-In order to make a deposit, a user can call `deposit(uint256 _amount)` function of the `EasyStaking` contract or directly send STAKE tokens to the EasyStaking contract using `transfer` or `transferFrom` ERC20 function of the [STAKE token contract](https://etherscan.io/address/0x0Ae055097C6d159879521C384F1D2123D1f195e6).
+In order to make a deposit, a user can call `deposit(uint256 _amount)` function of the `EasyStaking` contract or directly send STAKE tokens to the `EasyStaking` contract using `transfer` or `transferFrom` ERC20 function of the [STAKE token contract](https://etherscan.io/address/0x0Ae055097C6d159879521C384F1D2123D1f195e6).
 The contract will generate a unique ID of the new deposit and accept tokens.
 The `deposit(uint256 _amount)` function requires tokens to be approved by the user first (using `approve` ERC20 function of the STAKE token).

+### Making timed withdrawal

+To withdraw tokens from the `EasyStaking` contract without fee, a user needs to submit a withdrawal request using `requestWithdrawal(uint256 _depositId)` function.
+After `withdrawalLockDuration` time has elapsed, the user need to call `makeRequestedWithdrawal(uint256 _depositId, uint256 _amount)` within a withdrawal window defined in `withdrawalUnlockDuration`.
+If the user missed the withdrawal window time period, they can repeat the steps (calling `requestWithdrawal` again and then wait for `withdrawalLockDuration` time before calling `makeRequestedWithdrawal`).

+### Making instant withdrawal

+To withdraw tokens from the `EasyStaking` contract immediately with fee, a user needs to call `makeForcedWithdrawal(uint256 _depositId, uint256 _amount)`.

 ### Examples of accruing emission